ninja-van/airflow-boilerplate/README.md

 # Airflow Boilerplate
-A complete development environment setup for working with Airflow, based on the article (insert link here).
+A complete development environment setup for working with Airflow, based on [this Medium article](https://medium.com/ninjavan-tech/setting-up-a-complete-local-development-environment-for-airflow-docker-pycharm-and-tests-3577ddb4ca94).
 If you are interested in learning about the thoughts and processes behind this setup, do read the article.
 Otherwise, if you want to get hands-on immediately, you can skip it and just follow the instructions below to get started.